Kalpa-Services/mmg-wp-plugin/README.md

 - `js/`: Contains the JavaScript files for the plugin.
 - `public/`: Contains public assets for the plugin.
 - `admin/`: Contains admin assets for the plugin.
-- `main.php`: The main plugin file.
+- `mmg-checkout-payment.php`: The main plugin file.
 - `uninstall.php`: The uninstallation script for the plugin.
 - `readme.txt`: The readme file for the plugin used by WordPress.